-Adobe Stock Contributor is among the biggest contributor programs and pays generous commissions to contributing photographers for high-quality images.
+Adobe Stock Contributor is among the biggest contributor programs and pays generous commissions to contributors or stock photographers for high-quality images.

 How much does Adobe Stock pay contributors?

-The minimum royalties improve with the number of lifetime downloads of your images.
+The minimum royalties for 350 and 750 monthly downloads subscriptions improve with your images’ number of lifetime downloads.

 If you’re an active and successful contributor, you can get free access to Adobe Creative Cloud assets.